-- Unfortunately, due to the volume of correspondence we receives, we are not able to acknowledge or give feedback on unsolicited photo story pitches unless they are successful.
+- Unfortunately, due to the volume of correspondence we receive, we are not able to acknowledge or give feedback on unsolicited photo story pitches unless they are successful.

 - If they are successful, you will be contacted to discuss the development of your idea and asked to send more photos.

 BBC Wildlife runs a photography competition for readers called Your Photos.
 Click here to find out more.